 Mount Fuji is around 100 km from Tokyo and it takes about 2 hours to complete the journey.

-There are 3 best transport options available ― Fujikyuko Bus (Highway Bus), Fuji Excursion train, and guided tour.
+There are 3 best transport options available ― Fujikyuko/ Keio Bus (Highway Bus), Fuji Excursion train, and guided tour.

 Depart: Shinjuku (Tokyo)